 - A history of recreational drug use, which can trigger episodes of depersonalization or derealization

 - An innate tendency to avoid or deny difficult situations; trouble adapting to difficult situations

 - Depression or anxiety, especially severe or prolonged depression or anxiety with panic attacks

 - Experiencing or witnessing a traumatic event or abuse as a child or adult

 - Severe stress in any area of life, from relationships to finances to work

 Types of Dissociative Disorders

 DPDR is one of four types of dissociative disorders.
-These disorders are diagnosable conditions in which there’s a fragmented sense of identity, memories, and/or consciousness.
+These disorders are diagnosable conditions in which a fragmented sense of identity, memories, and consciousness exists.
 If left untreated, dissociative disorders can lead to depression and anxiety and are believed to be linked to a history of trauma.

 According to the DSM-5, other dissociative conditions include:

 - Dissociative amnesia: A condition that involves the inability to remember important information about your life